INTERPLAY-Workshop/interplay-workshop.github.io/call-for-papers.md

 We are looking for reviewers, please register [here](https://interplay-workshop.limesurvey.net/615291?lang=en).

 ### Submission Format
-Our workshop accepts archival (OpenReview) and non-archival (published or unpublished) submissions for three distinct tracks:
+Our workshop accepts archival (opt-in after acceptance) and non-archival (published or unpublished) submissions for three distinct tracks:

 **1) Main Track**
 - Empirical, methodological, or theoretical contributions